 Markets could remain volatile amid concerns about the virus’s spread outside of China.
-Sentiment had calmed in recent weeks on the back of growing signs that the infection rate in China had stabilised.
+Sentiment had calmed in recent weeks on the back of growing signs that the infection rate in China had stabilized.
 However, the emergence of potential new outbreak centers in Italy, Iran, and South Korea revealed that markets may have been underpricing the threat posed by COVID‑19.
 Further volatility is possible as these outbreaks evolve and potentially spread to other countries.

 Calm could return if the new outbreaks are contained quickly.
 The spread of COVID‑19 within China, the source of the outbreak, appears to have eased over the past week and a half.
 However, the total case count will likely remain elevated for some weeks with the potential for infection rates to accelerate again.
 Overall, we remain focused on the regular data updates both within China and internationally.

 The fluid nature of the COVID‑19 outbreak makes it difficult to predict short‑term market moves.
 In this environment, we believe it is important to keep a longer‑term perspective on markets.
 Broken down by asset class, our near‑term outlook is as follows:

 - Equity—After a period of calm, volatility and weakness could continue in the near term as news surrounding the new outbreaks develops.
 Asian markets will likely see ongoing volatility as new cases in South Korea will likely rise further.